AniMysore74/got-quiz-guide/README.md

 #Quizzing Guide for ASOIAF

 This is a handy web app for extreme ASOIAF quizzers.
-Lets you search for initaials, hangmen, and anagrams.
+Lets you search for initials, hangmen, and anagrams.

 ##Planned features